vzellweg/vzellweg/README.md

 - 🎮 Web-based **interactive multimedia experiences** using **Three.js + GSAP + P5.js + Tone.js**
 - 🤖 **AI-integrated workflows** for ideation, architecture, refactoring, CI automation, and maintenance

 👉 Most of my production work is hosted in private github repositories, so you won’t see many repos here yet.
+Most of the projects in my personal github are for experiments with new web dev stacks and system architectures.

 ---